ngriffiths21/measles-dashboard/src/index.md

 ## What makes measles different?

-The CDC Pink Book notes that people born before 1957 can be assumed immune to measles.
+The CDC says that people born before 1957 can be assumed immune to measles.
 This is not because older people are less susceptible to infection,[^15] but because they were alive when measles was still so rampant that they almost certainly got it.[^5]

 [^15]: Adults without immunity are not only as susceptible as kids, but also at greater risk for serious illness.

-About half of children got measles by age 6, and 90% of the population got it by age 15.
-It spreads much easier than other diseases, which involve contact with infected surfaces, or tiny droplets from a nearby cough; this virus is airborne, and it can be enough to walk into a room hours after an infected child was there.
-It is often estimated that if no one had immunity, the average infected person would infect 12-18 other people.
-Estimates vary widely, with some much higher estimates in the literature as well[^11]; regardless, it is surely one of the most contagious diseases in the world.
+In those days, half of children got measles by age 6, and 90% of the population got it by age 15.
+It spreads much faster than other diseases, in part because of its transmission mechanism: while other viruses spread by contact with infected surfaces, or tiny droplets from a nearby cough, this one is airborne, and it can be enough to walk into a room hours after an infected child was there.[^5] It is often estimated that if no one had immunity, the average infected person would infect 12-18 other people.
+Estimates vary widely, with some much higher estimates in the literature as well[^11]; in any case, it is surely one of the most contagious diseases in the world.[^16]

 [^11]: [The basic reproduction number (R0) of measles: a systematic review](https://pubmed.ncbi.nlm.nih.gov/28757186/)

+[^16]: The basic reproduction number (R0) of measles is often reported as 12-18, similar to [pertussis (12-17)](https://pmc.ncbi.nlm.nih.gov/articles/PMC8489951/) and higher than [chickenpox (estimates vary widely, from around 4-16)](https://doi.org/10.1016/j.vaccine.2007.07.036).
+COVID-19 variants differed, with some Omicron variants [estimated as high as 20](https://doi.org/10.1016/j.abst.2023.09.002), but most below 10.

 [^5]: CDC, Pink Book, [Chapter 13: Measles](https://www.cdc.gov/pinkbook/hcp/table-of-contents/chapter-13-measles.html).